energychain/willi-mako-client/docs/TROUBLESHOOTING.md

 ### `ERR_PNPM_NO_MATCHING_VERSION` or similar
 - Ensure you are using a public npm registry (`npm config get registry`).
-- The package is published as `@stromdao/willi-mako-client`; check scope and spelling.
+- The package is published as `willi-mako-client`; check scope and spelling.

 ### `node: this package requires Node.js >= 18`
 - Upgrade Node.js to version 18 or higher.
 The SDK relies on native `fetch` and modern ESM support.